eth-educators/eth-docker-docs/website/docs/Usage/QuickStart.md

 > Note that docker will restart running clients automatically after a reboot.
 They will remain stopped if you stopped them with `./ethd stop` or equivalent docker commands.

+All your settings are in `.env` and can be viewed and edited with `nano .env`.
+You can also re-run `./ethd config` at any time.

 ## Next steps

 If you are going to run a validating node, [create and import keys](../Usage/ImportKeys.md).